 Todos Santos is a quaint yet growing town with a population of roughly seven thousand — bordered to the west by pristine beaches along the Pacific Coast; to its east, the ecologically diverse Sierra de la Laguna Mountain Range and UNESCO-designated biosphere reserve.
 The town is well-known for its colorful art galleries, fishing activities, and agricultural production of papaya, avocado, mango, and other fruits and crops.

-The unique, desert-mountain microclimates and ecosystems of Baja California Sur and Sierra de la Laguna closely resemble those found in Colorado and the Rocky Mountains, making the CSU Todos Santos Center an opportune location for research and education in subjects related to agriculture, ecotourism, and water conservation.
+The unique, desert-mountain microclimates and ecosystems of Baja California Sur and Sierra de la Laguna closely resemble those found in Colorado and the Rocky Mountains, making the CSU Todos Santos Center an opportune location for research and education in subjects focused on conservation, veterinary medicine, and community support and engagement.

 “The community of Todos Santos is very friendly and very receptive to people who are new to the area,” said Kevin Segade, a CSU alumnus who participated in the Department of Fish, Wildlife and Conservation Biology’s Winter Break program at the Center in January 2019.
 “I definitely recommend studying at the CSU Todos Santos Center because there’s a lot of opportunity there, a lot potential.”